 The Yamaha DTX450k’s module includes 297 sounds and ten preset drum kits.
-The preset kits range from percussion to electronic to acoustic, covering the basic musical styles, such as “jazz,” “rock,” and “funk,” to name a few.
+The preset kits range from percussion to electronic to acoustic, covering the basic musical styles, such as “jazz drumming,” “rock,” and “funk,” to name a few.

 You also get the option to replace the presets with your unique configurations.
 You can play along with ten demo songs.
 It is possible to further extend the sound range by using the DTX450k electronic drum with a computer or via the MusicSoft app.

 When it comes to sound quality, the DTX450K is similar to other drum kits in this price range.
 However, you can edit the sounds easily.

 The module has a drum coaching mode to help you while you are learning.
 There is a special “Groove Check” feature that monitors how you play.
 You’ll get real-time feedback on your timing by using this module.
 It lets you understand if you are playing too fast or too slow, and you can adjust accordingly.

 This electronic drum set has a built-in metronome feature for practicing tempo while you are playing.
 You can also adjust the built-in songs and modify the tempo to improve your drumming skills.